 If you can change keys, you can play with any song or solo over any piece of music.
 You can jam with anybody at any time and know exactly what to do to sound good.

-If you don’t know how to do this yet, and you want to play lead guitar, solo, improvise, or jam, follow this simple three-step process:
+If you don’t know how to do this yet, and you want to play lead guitar, solo, improvise, or jam by feel, follow this simple three-step process:

 - Memorize the notes on the low E string